CytronTechnologies/pxt-edubit/README.md

 * click on **New Project** and give your project a meaningful name
 * click on **Extensions** under the gearwheel :gear: menu
 * search for '**edubit**' or "**https://github.com/cytrontechnologies/pxt-edubit**"
-* click on the zoombit card to install the extension
+* click on the edubit card to install the extension

 # Examples